 - T < threshold ...
 Population is dying out

-Like in prisoner's dilemma, the dynamics of group-structured population also dramatically supports the C players in the game of chicken.
+Like in prisoner's dilemma, the dynamics of a structured population also dramatically supports the C players in the game of chicken.
 Here, stable C populations develop even at threshold values from P (D against other D) to R (C against C).
+Stable D populations, however, are not possible in the chicken game.

 Stag Hunt